 The focus of Alex’s research is the relationship between energy systems and design within architecture.
-To do this his work explores reasoning within open systems, contingent material processes, and recursive design techniques.
-Currently, Alex is exploring precast pervious concrete systems to cool buildings through evaporation.
-Alex’s other current work can be found in various academic journals and conference proceedings such as ACSA and NCBDS.
-Additionally, Alex is the curator for the SARUP gallery located in the Marcus Commons of the architecture building.
+With an interest in the relationship between form and performance his work explores reasoning within open systems, contingent material processes, and recursive design techniques.
+Currently, Alex’s research works on two material streams, wood and concrete.
+In his work on concrete, he is exploring precast pervious concrete systems to cool buildings through evaporation.
+In his work on wood, Alex is partnering with urban foresters to source and analysis the carbon foot print of salvaged urban wood.
+This work is being explored as part of the Marcus Prize Studio installation in the Historic Mitchel Street Neighborhood.
+Alex’s work can be found in various academic journals and conference proceedings such as ACSA, NCBDS, TAD Journal.
+Additionally, Alex is the curator for the SARUPgallery located in the Marcus Commons of the architecture building.

 BS in Architecture, University of Michigan TCAUP